"""

 directions : ndarray, shape (N, 3) or tuple (3,), optional

-colors : ndarray (N,3) or (N, 4) or tuple (3,) or tuple (4,)
+colors : ndarray, shape (N, 3) or (N, 4) or tuple (3,) or tuple (4,), optional

-RGB or RGBA (for opacity) R, G, B and A should be at the range [0, 1]
+R, G, B and A should be in the range [0, 1].

-scales : ndarray, shape (N) or (N,3) or float or int, optional
+scales : ndarray, shape (N,) or (N, 3) or float or int, optional

 Returns